-- 2-23 (1) The Act, these rules and the Code of Professional Conduct apply to and bind a visiting lawyer providing legal services. - (2) It is the responsibility of a visiting lawyer providing legal services to - (a) record and verify the number of business days in which he or she provides legal services, and - (b) prove that he or she has complied with these rules.
+- 2-23 (1) The Act, these rules and the Code of Professional Conduct apply to and bind a visiting lawyer providing legal services. - (2) It is the responsibility of a visiting lawyer providing legal services to - (a) record and verify the number of business days in which the visiting lawyer provides legal services, and - (b) prove that the visiting lawyer has complied with these rules.